ikluft/AlertGizmo/README.md

 The subclasses of AlertGizmo which handle the details of specific topics of space alert data are as follows:

-* AlertGizmo::Apod: monitor for NASA Astronomy Picture of the Day (APOD) feed
+* AlertGizmo::Apod: monitor for NASA Astronomy Picture of the Day (APOD) feed (work in progress)
 * AlertGizmo::Neo: monitor for NASA JPL Near-Earth Object (NEO) close approach data
 * AlertGizmo::Swpc: monitor for NOAA Space Weather Prediction Center (SWPC) alerts, including aurora